 The Altra Trail King MT 1.5 is built to take on terrain anywhere your mind wanders.
-This Top Pick for Versatility offers a unique blend of lightweight protection with an outsole that does well on both hard and soft surfaces.
+This model offers a unique blend of lightweight protection with an outsole that does well on both hard and soft surfaces.
 While it doesn't shed as mud well as the ultra aggressive Salomon Speedcross 5, its a little more versatile, performing with high marks over all surfaces.
 Unique in comparison to other Altra products, it has a more narrow fit through the arch and heel, making it a possible option for those with a narrow foot that don't like other Altra models.
 It almost won our Editors' Choice award, but the Inov-8 TerraUltra G260 has better traction and durability.
 This product is best for those seeking a zero-drop heel-to-profile with a minimal amount of cushioning.
 It'll perform all year round with the most versatile utility we've seen with any other shoe.

 Altra King MT 1.5 - Women's Review